Fishing for smallmouth bass on the Androscoggin River in Lisbon Falls, Androscoggin County, Maine (August 5, 2024)

 Fishing for smallmouth bass on the Kennebec River in Fairfield, Somerset County, Maine (August 19, 2022)

 My nephew Joey visits from away and asks me if I can take him smallmouth bass fishing.
-I want to ensure that we have a fruitful morning, so I select to visit the Kennebec River in front of the Shawmut Dam located in Fairfield, Somerset County, Maine (see the Maine Atlas and Gazetteer map 21 D3).
+I want to ensure that we have a fruitful morning, so I select to visit the Kennebec River in front of the Shawmut Dam located in Fairfield, Somerset County, Maine (see The Maine Atlas and Gazetteer map 21 D3).
 I have had solid success at this location during two previous angling trips (click here and here for details) and hope to duplicate those past attainments with him.
 To reach this location, drive north out of Fairfield on Route 201 (Skowhegan Road) and turn right on Kennebec Street.
 Drive all the way down towards the dam and power station across from the railroad tracks.
 A blue boat-launch sign will direct you to the right through an open yellow gate towards the water.
 Keep in mind that anglers can only launch canoes and kayaks from this spot due to the shallow water and strong current.
 The area provides plenty of parking.

 Continue reading